Nicholas, now tropical storm, dumps rain along Gulf Coast

-HOUSTON (AP) — Tropical Storm Nicholas hit the Texas coast early Tuesday as a hurricane forecast to dump up to 20 inches (51 centimeters) of rain along the same area swamped by Hurricane Harvey in 2017, drenching storm-battered Louisiana and potentially causing life-threatening flash floods across the Deep South.
+HOUSTON (AP) — Tropical Storm Nicholas hit the Texas coast early Tuesday as a hurricane and dumped more than a foot (30.5 centimeters) of rain along the the same area swamped by Hurricane Harvey in 2017, drenching storm-battered Louisiana and bringing the potential for life-threatening flash floods across the Deep South.

 Nicholas made landfall on the eastern part of the Matagorda Peninsula and was soon downgraded to a tropical storm.
-It was about 30 miles (50 kilometers) south-southwest of Houston, Texas, with maximum winds of 70 mph (110 kph), according to the National Hurricane Center in Miami.
+It was about 30 miles (50 kilometers) south-southwest of Houston, Texas, with maximum winds of 70 mph (110 kph) as of 4 a.m.
+CDT Tuesday, according to the National Hurricane Center in Miami.
 Nicholas was the 14th named storm of the 2021 Atlantic hurricane season.

 The storm was moving north-northeast at 9 mph (15 kph) and the center of Nicholas was expected to move slowly over southeastern Texas on Tuesday and over southwestern Louisiana on Wednesday.

-The biggest unknown about Nicholas was how much rainfall it would produce in Texas, especially in flood-prone Houston.
+Galveston has received nearly 14 inches (35 centimeters) of rain with the storm while the flood-prone Houston area saw more than 6 inches (15 centimeters) of rain, according to preliminary reports from the National Weather Service.
+Nicholas could dump up to 20 inches (51 centimeters) of rain in parts of central and southern Louisiana.

-Nearly all of the state’s coastline was under a tropical storm warning that included potential flash floods and urban flooding.
+Nearly all of the coastline in Texas was under a tropical storm warning that included potential flash floods and urban flooding.
 Texas Gov. Greg Abbott said authorities placed rescue teams and resources in the Houston area and along the coast.

-In Houston, officials worried that heavy rain expected to arrive by Tuesday could inundate streets and flood homes.
-Authorities deployed high-water rescue vehicles throughout the city and erected barricades at more than 40 locations that tend to flood, Mayor Sylvester Turner said.
+In Houston, officials worried that heavy rain could inundate streets and flood homes.
+Authorities deployed high-water rescue vehicles throughout the city and erected barricades at more than 40 locations that tend to flood, Mayor Sylvester Turner said Monday.

 "This city is very resilient.
 We know what we need to do.
 We know about preparing," said Turner, referencing four major flood events that have hit the Houston area in recent years, including devastating damage from Harvey.

-Meteorologist Kent Prochazka of the National Weather Service told The Associated Press early Tuesday that multiple trees were down along coastal counties, the winds have caused some gas stations to lose awnings and the storm has caused extensive power outages.
+Meteorologist Kent Prochazka of the National Weather Service told The Associated Press early Tuesday that Nicholas' winds downed trees in coastal counties and caused some gas stations to lose awnings.

+“Right before it made landfall, it abruptly intensified into a hurricane and as it moved inland, the pressures began to rise with it.
+The winds have relaxed slightly and now we’re getting down into tropical storm force (winds),” he said.

 CenterPoint Energy reported that over 300,000 customers lost power as the storm rolled through Houston and that it expected those numbers to rise.